drawbuildplay/drawbuildplay.github.io/content/blog/diy-outlet-in-drawer/index.md

 - A drill with a 2 1/2 inch drill bit
 - Screwdriver
 - Table saw (optional, for drawer modifications)

+Once you have the hole created, feed the power strip cable through the hole and plug it in.
+Open and close the drawer a few times to make sure the wire is not getting in the way and stopping the drawer from closing.

+At this point you are basically done.
+Easy right!

+If you want, you can screw the power strip onto the drawer itself to stop it moving around.
+We didn't do this due to laziness.

+> **Safety Tip**: Never leave a hot appliance in the drawer.
+Let it cool down, and make sure the power is off on both the appliance and the outlet when not in use.

+If your drawer nests all the way back to the wall, not leaving any space for the power strip cable to fold into, then you may need to use a table saw and shorten the sides of the drawer by an inch, then glue/nail the back of the drawer back on so that you have the space to close the drawer.
+Luckily I did not need to do that with ours.

+If you want to get fancier with the drawer outlet, then you can buy wall outlets/grommets that can be mounted on to the drawer.

+The drawer wall outlet can then be plugged into the normal one on the wall.

+---

 #### Step-by-Step Installation Guide